celo-org/docs/docs/learn/CELO-coin-summary.md

 **CELO aligns incentives of Celo stakeholders**

-* Celo’s native asset is the core utility, reserve, staking, and governance asset
+- Celo’s native asset is the core utility, reserve, staking, and governance asset
-* CELO has a fixed supply and variable value, related to the use of the platform, governance and the amount of stablecoins in use.
+- CELO has a fixed supply and variable value, related to the use of the platform, governance and the amount of stablecoins in use.

 ## Utility

-CELO’s primary function is stabilization, ensuring the healthy velocity of stablecoins that globally circulate and transact on Celo.
-Serving as the primary reserve asset in Celo’s groundbreaking stability mechanism (Mento), CELO allows platform-native stablecoins like Celo Dollars (cUSD) and Celo Euros (cEUR) to algorithmically follow the value of their namesake currencies.
+CELO’s primary function is stabilization, ensuring the healthy velocity of Mento stablecoins that globally circulate and transact on Celo.
+Serving as the primary reserve asset in Celo’s groundbreaking stability mechanism (Mento), CELO allows platform-native Mento stablecoins like Celo Dollars (cUSD) and Celo Euros (cEUR) to algorithmically follow the value of their namesake currencies.

 ## Governance